MicrosoftEdge/MSEdgeExplainers/EditContext/explainer.md

 The text services framework can also request that the buffer or view of the application be modified by requesting that:

 * The text contents be updated
-* The selection of be relocated
+* The selection be relocated
 * The text contents be marked over a particular range, for example to indicate visually where composition is occurring

 The web application is free to communicate before, after or during a request from the underlying platform that its: